 1830 to 1840 – Growth of the Village: A Town Council, A Courthouse and A School

-In 1835, the village began to outgrow the courthouse donated by Jean Mouton, located in the same place where the courthouse exists today.
+In 1835, the village began to outgrow the courthouse donated by Jean Mouton.
 That year the Police Jury contracted the construction of a courthouse for $6000 to replace the small wooden structure.
 It was a one-story brick structure with slate floors.
 In 1836, the State Legislature established the corporate limits of the town of Vermilionville and a town council of 5 members.
 By 1840, the town became large enough to warrant a branch office of the Union Bank of Louisiana, located on the corner of Saint John and Vermilion Streets.
 Also in 1840, a group of concerned citizens founded the Vermilionville Academy on the corner of Jefferson and Vermilion Streets.
 They were Basil C. Crow, Robert Cade, Charles Mouton, Joseph Beraud and John Greig.
 The school operated until 1872, at which time it was sold and the proceeds were used to support free public schools in the parish.

 1830 to 1880 – Lafayette Grows an Urban Middle Class